austinglaser/2015_spring/concurrent/project/README.txt

 Compiling and testing:

 compile:                                make
-test (and compile if necessary):    make test
+test (and compile if necessary):        make test benchmark (and compile if necessary):   make benchmark
 clean:                                  make clean

 Compiling requires gcc 4.9, which for me was available through apt-get on testing. gcc 4.8 does not provide stdatomic.h.
 Running the test target 'make test' requires valgrind, though simply running the test executables directly (hashtable_node and hashtable) can be done without valgrind